brittaniSavery/personal-website/content/posts/muse-is-a-fickle-thing.md

 thumbnail: no-muse.jpg
 ---

-I'm currently finishing the first draft of my second novel, the sequel to Element Unknown, also known as Book II.
+I'm currently finishing the first draft of my second novel, the sequel to [_Element Unknown_](/element-unknown), also known as Book II.
 I have the entire story written.
 I am rewriting certain sections due to changes made earlier in the book and timeline issues. :sweat: I was making good progress, working little by little after the day's responsibilities were done.
 I was excited to write and see what happens next.
 I wanted to finish it, print it, and read it for myself from start to finish.

 BOOM!
 Corona hit.
 I lost my day job at a place where I enjoyed the work, liked my teammates, and worked from home.
 It happened on a Thursday and so, I decided to take a tiny vacation to visit family and forget about my current troubles.
 However, that following Monday I hit the ground running so to speak: applying, researching, coding, and interviewing.
 My main concern was finding a new job.
 I had little motivation to write much, not even poems which are usually my go-to during turbulent times.